matteo14c/HaploCoV/docs/source/haplocov.rst

 When the reserved word **world** is used in the 1rst column of your locales all the sequences in the metadata file will be analysed irrespective of the geographic origin.

-In the 5th (genomic-variants) you can use the reserved world **custom** if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
-When **custom** is specified, high frequency genomic variants are determined dynamically based on the user selection.
+In the 5th (genomic-variants) you can use the reserved world **custom** if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed genomic-variant file provided by HaploCoV.
+When **custom** is specified, high frequency genomic variants are determined on the fly based on the user selection.

 Advanced configuration (*parameters file*)
 ==========================================

-HaploCoV.pl executes all the tools and utilities in HaploCoV for you and in the right order.
-However, the workflow is relatively complex, and every tool uses a series of parameters that need to be set, or are set by default.
+*HaploCoV.pl* executes all the tools and utilities in HaploCoV for you and in the right order.
+However, the workflow is relatively complex, and every tool uses a series of parameters that need to be configured.
-The *parameters file* is a special configuration file that can be used to set and configure all the parameters used by each and every single tool in the workflow.
+The *parameters file* is a special configuration file that can be used to set and configure all the parameters used by  every single tool in the workflow.
 A default file with a standard configuration (called *parameters*) is included in the main repository.
 This file should suit most use cases/scenarios.
 However users are free to edit it according to their needs.
 To facilitate this process, users can take advantage of the file *parametersExtended* in the main repository, which provides an explicit list of all the parameters that can be modified/set and their default values.

 The format is quite straightforward, each tool is indicated in a line, and the parameters to be set in the following lines.
-When no parameters are specified the defaults are used.
+When no parameters are specified the default values are used.
 In example:

 | ``computeAF.pl``
 | ``augmentClusters.pl``